mesosphere/dcos-commons/docs/pages/operations-guide.md

 #### Updating configuration

-The instructions below describe how you can update the configuration for a running DC/OS service.
+The instructions below describe how to update the configuration for a running DC/OS service.

 ##### Preparing configuration

-If you installed this service with Enterprise DC/OS 1.10, you can fetch the full configuration of a service (including any default values were applied during installation).
+If you installed this service with Enterprise DC/OS 1.10, you can fetch the full configuration of a service (including any default values that were applied during installation).
 For example, for `dse`:

 ```bash
 $ dcos dse describe > options.json
 ```

 Make any configuration changes to this `options.json` file.

 If you installed this service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
 You can instead use the `options.json` file that was used when [installing the service](#initial-service-configuration).

 <strong>Note:</strong> You need to specify all configuration values in the `options.json` file when performing a configuration update.
 Any unspecified values will be reverted to the default values specified by the DC/OS service.
 See the "Recreating `options.json`" section below for information on recovering these values.